 Q) How many flavors of Linspire will there be?

-As previously stated, there will be no other desktop environments but XFCE.
-Linspire will come in 4 different flavors : LinspireOS Desktop which is a general desktop OS for home users, business users, students etc. Linspire HPC which is our high performance computing platform targeted toward users who need a very powerful computing environment for high end development, CAD and HD graphics.
-Linspire Cloud which will have a total focus on web applications and deployment and Linspire Embedded which will be targeted to users who want to repurpose older hardware (5+ yr old desktops, notebooks), IoT and existing ChromeOS users who want an upgrade path for their older and unsupported Chromebooks.
+There will be two.
+KDE for more modern hardware and XFCE for legacy hardware.
+Linspire will come in 4 different flavors : LinspireOS Desktop which is a general desktop OS for home users, business users, students etc. Linspire Server which is our high performance computing platform targeted toward users who need a very powerful computing environment for high end development, CAD and HD graphics.
+Linspire CE which will have a total focus on web applications and deployment and Linspire Embedded which will be targeted to users who want to repurpose older hardware (5+ yr old desktops, notebooks), IoT and existing ChromeOS users who want an upgrade path for their older and unsupported Chromebooks.